citusdata/citus_docs/admin_guide/cluster_management.rst

 The Citus master only stores metadata about the table shards and does not store any data.
 This means that all the computation is pushed down to the workers and the master does only final aggregations on the result of the workers.
 Therefore, it is not very likely that the master becomes a bottleneck for read performance.
 Also, it is easy to boost up the master by shifting to a more powerful machine.

 However, in some write heavy use cases where the master becomes a performance bottleneck, users can add another master.
 As the metadata tables are small (typically a few MBs in size), it is possible to copy over the metadata onto another node and sync it regularly.
 Once this is done, users can send their queries to any master and scale out performance.
-If your setup requires you to use multiple masters, please contact us at engage@citusdata.com.
+If your setup requires you to use multiple masters, please `contact us <https://www.citusdata.com/about/contact_us>`_.

 .. _dealing_with_node_failures: